 There can be no assurance that any secondary market for any of the Notes will develop, or if a secondary market does develop, that it will provide the holders of the Notes with liquidity of investment or that it will continue for the life of such Notes.
 It will also not be possible to redeem the Notes prior to their Maturity Date except in the limited circumstances referred to in the Terms and Conditions of the Notes.
 Consequently, a purchaser of Notes must be prepared to hold the Notes at least until their Maturity Date.
 If the Notes are traded after their initial issuance, they may trade at a discount to their initial offering price, depending upon prevailing interest rates, the market for similar securities, general economic conditions and the financial condition of the Issuer.
-If an application has been, or will be, made for the Notes issued under the Programme to be listed on the Luxembourg Stock Exchange's Euro MTF or such other Financial Exchange, there is no assurance that such application will be accepted, that any particular Tranche of Notes will be so admitted or that an active trading market will develop.
-Accordingly, there is no assurance as to the development or liquidity of any trading market for any particular Tranche of Notes.
+If an application has been, or will be, made for the Notes issued under the Programme to be listed on the Luxembourg Stock Exchange's Euro MTF or such other Financial Exchange, there is no assurance that such application will be accepted, that any particular Tranche of Notes will be so admitted or that an active trading market for any particular Tranche of Notes.